 First, let’s address a few common misconceptions often raised by SH researchers themselves:

-‘’I can’t compete with life/exact sciences’’ – Well, you don’t.
-There is a dedicated budget for the SH domain, and the application is evaluated by scholars from your specific field.
+- ‘’I can’t compete with life/exact sciences’’.
+You don’t.
+There is a separate and dedicated budget for the SH domain, and all SH applications are evaluated by scholars only from the SH domain.

-“There is no ‘high risk’ in SH research” – High risk can be found in a first attempt at proving a novel hypothesis; suggesting a new theoretical framework to an open/unsolved question; or challenging a common approach by suggesting a paradigm shift.
-It is all a matter of how to frame and present your research.
-So, the high risk is there, you just have to state it.
+- “There is no ‘high risk’ in SH research”.
+Not accurate.
+High risk can be found in a first attempt at proving a novel hypothesis, suggesting a new theoretical framework to an open/unsolved question, or challenging a common approach by suggesting a paradigm shift, all of which are highly relevant to SH disciplines.
+In that respect, how you frame and structure your research could be critical.
+In most cases the high risk is there (or could be), you just have to state it.

-As for ‘’It is too time consuming to write a research proposal’’ – True and false.
-On the one hand, preparing an ERC proposal is challenging and intensive.
-However, it is a relatively short proposal and more importantly, it is a remarkable opportunity to pursue your dream research with the best possible terms one can ask for.
-This platform, on top of its prestige and reputation, is probably the most flexible and convenient research grant you’ll ever receive, especially when performing SH research.
-No call text to conform to, no partners, and the administrative burden is minimal.
-Think of it as your personal research endeavor that is just waiting to be written.
+- ‘’It’s highly time-consuming and the chances of winning are slim’’.
+Partially true, but so do most top grants.
+Preparing an ERC proposal is challenging and intensive.
+However, it is a relatively short proposal, and more importantly, it is a remarkable opportunity to pursue your dream research with the best possible conditions a researcher can ask for.
+This grant, on top of its prestige and reputation, is probably one of the most generous and flexible grants you’ll ever receive, especially for performing SH research.
+There is no call text to conform to, no partners to consider, and the administrative burden is very minimal.
+Think of it as your personal research endeavour that is just waiting to be realised.

-SH researchers need to know that they can and should apply for ERC.
-Most of them have an institutional support in applying, as well as internal and external assistance to consult and guide them through the process.
-Whether coming from psychology, political science, linguistics, philosophy or even theatre – all you need to do is try and get one step closer to an ERC grant.
+We hope to have made a clear case for why SH researchers can and should apply for ERC grants.
+Most of them have full institutional support if choosing to apply, in addition to both internal and external assistance to consult and guide them through the process.
+Whether coming from psychology, political science, linguistics, philosophy, history, law or theatre – all you need to do is get one step closer to an ERC grant.